tanushka-r/CodingExercise/submission.md

 ## How did you deviate from the directions, if at all, and why?

-I have tried not to deviate from directions as much as possible.
-As it is important to be able to show that I can code exactly to the specs.
+I have tried not to deviate from directions as much as possible in order to show that I can code exactly to the specs.

 However, since there was a broken URL for one of the images, I had to make a simple image placeholder and add it to the project to programmaticaly replace any image with broken URL.

-Just a really small change - dropdown caret.
-I have "flipped" it when dropdown expanded, just to give more visual feedback.

 ## Is there anything else you'd like to let us know?